What Is Equity Release And How Does It Work?

 When considering one of these products, it is essential to receive independent legal advice.

-Valuation requirements may also need to be met, as lenders will want proof that an accredited surveyor has established a realistic market value.
+Valuation requirements may also need to be met, as lenders want proof that an accredited surveyor has established a realistic market value.

 Additionally, financial assessments must be completed to calculate how much equity a person can borrow against their home – ensuring any proposals are affordable and suitable for personal circumstances.